 For waterbodies that are listed as impaired, the CWA requires a TMDL to be developed.
-TMDLs document the nature of the water quality impairment, determine the maximum amount of a pollutant discharge (while still meeting state standards), and identify acceptable loads from the pollutant source.
+TMDLs document the nature of the water quality impairment, determine the maximum amount of a pollutant discharge (while still meeting state standards), and identifies acceptable loads from the pollutant source.

-Integrated Report Classified Use Categories
+IR Classified Use Categories

-Utah refers to designated uses as the basic unit for reporting water quality and uses EPA-recommended reporting categories to classify segments of waterbodies as meeting or not meeting applicable WQS.
-These categories are presented in Figure 1-1 and are described in further detail following the figure.
+Utah refers to "designated uses" as the basic unit for reporting water quality and uses the following EPA recommended reporting categories to classify segments of waterbodies as meeting or not meeting applicable Water Quality Standards (WQS):